fleek-network/fleek-network-docs/reference/Docker/cannot-ping-ursa-service.md

 docker ps -a
 ```

 Ensure that you don't have any Firewalls or similar applications blocking the required ports (80 and 443).
+Learn more about the services and the ports by reading our guide [Node Healthcheck](../../guides/Network%20nodes/fleek-network-node-health-check-guide) to help you comprehend to better troubleshoot.